pluvionauts/pluvionauts.github.io/_posts/2022-2-26-fij-cannes-1.md

 Today, I participated for the first time in the **Off** section of the [Festival International des Jeux](https://www.festivaldesjeux-cannes.com/en/) in Cannes (France).

 ![Festival Picture 0](/assets/images/pics/2022-2-24-fij-cannes/0.jpeg)
-*Ongoing game of the pluvionauts.
+*Photo of an ongoing game at the festival.
 Photo by Suzanne Lapillonne.*

 I've met very nice people that gave me amazing feedback!
 This motivates to push the idea forward as much as I can and see where it goes.